pmarcowski/effort-choice-models/README.md

 6. POWER (Flexible Power Function)
 7. HRST (Heuristic Choice Model)
 8. DPOWER (Dual-system Power Model) - our novel model

-The DPOWER model consistently outperformed other candidate models in all conditions.

-## Parameters

-The analysis scripts use various parameters that can be adjusted to explore different aspects of the data.
-Key parameters include:

-- Model definitions for nonlinear choice models (defined in `models.R`)
-- Cross-validation parameters (e.g., number of folds, repetitions)

 The DPOWER model is defined as:
 $$sv(x) = x * [1 - \omega\delta_{1}E^{\gamma_{1}} + (1 - \omega)\delta_{2}E^{\gamma_{2}}]$$